kyouko-taiga/LogicKit/Docs/UserManual.md

 ```

 LogicKit adopts [semantic versioning](https://semver.org) to label its releases,
-which is fully compatible with how Swift Package Manager handles dependency versions.
+which is fully compatible with the way Swift Package Manager handles dependency versions.
 Hence, you may replace `.branch("master")` with any other particular specification
 to have a better control over the version your code is linked against.
 Please refer to Swift Package Manager's documentation for the syntax of such specifications.
-The master branch of the LogicKit always refers to the latest stable version of LogicKit,
+The master branch of the LogicKit repository always refers to the latest stable version of LogicKit,
 so linking against `.branch("master")` guarantees your project will always pull the latest version.

 Make sure the Swift Package Manager is able to properly download, compile and link LogicKit